Nucherino/ChattingWebsite/README.md

-Developed a web application with real-time messaging, profile viewing, and message liking features using HTML/CSS, JavaScript, and Python with Flask.
+Web application with real-time messaging, profile viewing, and message liking features using HTML/CSS, JavaScript, and Python with Flask.
 Initially used TCP protocols for messaging, then transitioned to WebSocket for faster, full-duplex communication.
 Ran test cases using Docker.